Altman Z-Score

 Z-Score

-The Altman Z-score formula for predicting bankruptcy was published in 1968 by Edward I. Altman when he was an Assistant Professor of Finance at New York University.
+The Altman Z-score (or Z Score) is a formula for predicting bankruptcy was published in 1968 by Edward Altman when he was an Assistant Professor of Finance at New York University.

 You can use the Z-Score to predict the probability that a company will go into bankruptcy within the next two years.
-The Z-Score is calculated using a company's financial income statement and balance sheet to measure the financial health of a company.
+The Z Score is calculated using a company's income statement and balance sheet and it measures the financial health of a company.

 Z-score = 1.2T1 + 1.4T2 + 3.3T3 + .6T4 + .999T5.